Geometrical Study of the Cone of Sums of Squares plus Sums of Nonnegative Circuits: Acknowledgments

 \section{Acknowledgments}

-We thank the Mathematisches Forschungsinstitut Oberwolfach for its hospitality.
-Mareike Dressler was supported by a Simon's Visiting Professorship.
+We would like to thank the Mathematisches Forschungsinstitut Oberwolfach for its hospitality.
+Mareike Dressler was supported by a Simon's Visiting Professorship~2023.
 Her research stay was partially supported by the Simons Foundation and by the Mathematisches Forschungsinstitut Oberwolfach.
+Since 2024, Mareike is supported by the Australian Research Council Discovery Early Career Award DE240100674.
 Salma Kuhlmann received support from the Ausschuss f\"ur Forschungsfragen, University of Konstanz.
 Moritz Schick acknowledges support by the scholarship program of the University of Konstanz under the Landesgraduiertenf\"ordergesetz, the Studienstiftung des deutschen Volkes, as well as the Oberwolfach Leibniz Graduate Students Project.
+We would also like to thank Janin Heuer and Khazhgali Kozhasov for various fruitful comments on different occasions.
+We thank the anonymous referee for valuable comments.